Type safety Overview (/docs/orm/prisma-client/type-safety)

 select: userEmail,

-See also: Using the Prisma.UserCreateInput generated type
+See also: [Using the `Prisma.UserCreateInput` generated type](/orm/prisma-client/queries/crud#create-a-single-record)

-What are generated types?
+What are generated types? [#what-are-generated-types]

 Generated types are TypeScript types that are derived from your models.
-You can use them to create typed objects that you pass into top-level methods like prisma.user.create(...) or prisma.user.update(...), or options such as select or include.
+You can use them to create typed objects that you pass into top-level methods like `prisma.user.create(...)` or `prisma.user.update(...)`, or options such as `select` or `include`.

-For example, select accepts an object of type UserSelect.
-Its object properties match those that are supported by select statements according to the model.
+For example, `select` accepts an object of type `UserSelect`.
+Its object properties match those that are supported by `select` statements according to the model.

-Generated type
+#### Generated type

 type Prisma.UserSelect = {